 - Five courses in the area of concentration;

-- MEDR BC 3998x and MEDR BC 3999y, Directed Research, a two-semester program of interdisciplinary research leading to the writing of the senior essay.
+- A two-semester program of interdisciplinary research leading to the writing of the senior essay.

-In addition to the language used to fulfill the general four-semester requirement for graduation, the student must have completed two semesters of a second language (or the equivalent) relevant to her area of concentration.
+In addition to the language used to fulfill the general two-semester college requirement for graduation, the student must have completed two semesters of a second language (or the equivalent) relevant to her area of concentration.

 No minor offered in this program.